simbayippy/perp-dex-tools/docs/grid_strategy.md

   in `_recover_from_canceled_entry()` cancels the retry path.
 - **Close order retry** – Exit orders cancelled for price-crossing are reposted with deterministic `close-retry-{n}` keys and a progressively wider buffer.
-  After the fixed retry budget, the closer falls back to a market exit (and cancels any residual orders) to guarantee the position flattens.
+  After the fixed retry budget, the closer falls back to a market exit scoped to the affected position, keeping other tracked exits alive.
 - **Recovery modes** – The existing ladder/hedge/aggressive modes remain in place for time-based recovery of stuck exits.